 Pavers or concrete

-Which one is better to use for your swimming pool project ?
+which one should you use for your pool project

 But here’s the thing.
 Don’t compromise the overall design by cutting back on more important design elements, just to work pavers into the project.